nasuni-labs/nasuni-dashboards/README.md

 1. Download the [PerformanceDashboard.json](PerformanceDashboard.json) dashboard template from Nasuni Labs

-2. From the Grafana left navigation, click the Dashboard icon (four squares), then click the "Browse" link.
-On the Browse page, click "Import" and upload the JSON file downloaded in step 1.
+2. From the Grafana left navigation, click the plus icon, then click the "Import" link.
+On the Import page, click "Import" and upload the JSON file downloaded in step 1.

 3. Navigate the newly-imported dashboard to view the performance information for your Edge Appliances.
 The dashboard should display the following information:
 ![Performance Dashboard Screenshot](/images/PerformanceDashboardScreenshot.png)